 What: This is about optimizing social channels and social content.

 Why: This is done to help build a strong foundation for content on social channels, which helps them rank within the social channel.
 An example of this would be optimizing videos for YouTube distribution.

 Align With Google’s Goal

 When defining SEO we wanted to make sure we took Google’s goal into consideration.
-Their goal is to connect users, with the most relevant and contextual content.
-The job of the modern day SEO is to help websites create valuable contextual experiences built on a strong foundation that aligns with a websites primary persona targets and user journeys.
+Their goal is to connect users, with the most relevant, inclusive, and contextual content available.
+The job of the modern day SEO is to help websites create valuable contextual experiences built on a strong foundation that aligns with a website’s primary personas and user journeys.
 Defining the job of the SEO professional in this way aligns with Google’s goal, and helps Google find, understand, and rank the best experiences – ultimately driving valuable traffic to your website.